adam-chalmers/SampleRESTServer/README.md

     color: red;
 }
 ```
-Having to repeate the body and .container selectors each time can get tedious, especially when there are many child elements that you want to style.
+Having to repeat the body and .container selectors each time can get tedious, especially when there are many child elements that you want to style.
 Sass makes this much easier:
 ```
 body {
     background: black;